d0tTino/UME/docs/MONITORING.md

    credentials.
 2. Add a Prometheus data source pointing to `http://prometheus:9090`.
-3. Create a dashboard and add graphs using the `ume_http_requests_total` and other metrics exposed by UME.
+3. Create a dashboard and add graphs using the `ume_http_requests_total` and other metrics exposed by UME, or import the ready-made dashboard from `docs/grafana/ume_dashboard.json`.

 ## Example Grafana Panels